ihh/schooz/README.txt

 (b) Hypertext.
-A hypertext is a S-expression constructed using the (link...) and (menu...) macros, as well as regular quoting, quasiquoting, other function calls, etc.
+A hypertext is an S-expression constructed using the (link...) and (menu...) macros, as well as regular quoting, quasiquoting, other function calls, etc.

 By default, a hypertext S-expression is interpreted as SXML.
+This can be overridden, and in general the processing and presentation of the hypertext will depend on the user interface (for example, it could be rendered directly as HTML, flattened into plain text, partitioned among various ID'd elements on a webpage, etc.)

 (c) Actions.